-- d) Once the vote on a resolution is cast by a member, the member shall not be allowed to change it subsequently. - e) The voting rights of the members shall be one vote per paid up equity share, registered in the name of the shareholders/beneficial owners as on the cut-off date being Thursday, 22nd October, 2020. - f) A person who is not a member as on cut-off date should treat this notice for the information purpose only. - g) The Board of Directors has appointed Mr. Suresh Chandra Pal (Membership No: 9724, C.P.
-No.: 11952), Partner, M/s S C Pal & Associates, Practicing Company Secretaries (Address : 39, Surya Sen Street, 3rd Floor, Kolkata - 700 009), as the Scrutinizer to scrutinize the entire e-voting process in a fair and transparent manner. - j) The scrutinizer shall within a period not exceeding 48 hours from the conclusion of the meeting submit a consolidated scrutinizer's report of total votes cast in favour or against it to the Chairman of the meeting or any person authorized by the Chairman.
-The Chairman of the meeting or any person authorized by the Chairman shall counter-sign the same and shall declare the results of voting forthwith. - k) The results of e-voting will be communicated to the Stock Exchanges where equity shares of the Company are listed viz.
-BSE Limited and National Stock Exchange of India Limited.
+- d) The Members who have cast their vote by remote e-Voting prior to the AGM may attend / participate in the AGM through VC / OAVM but shall not be entitled to cast their vote on such resolution again. - e) The voting rights of Members shall be in proportion to their share in the paid up equity share capital of the Company as on the cut- off date being 21st September, 2021. - f) A person, whose name is recorded in the Register of Members or in the Register of Beneficial Owners maintained by the depositories as on the cut-off date only shall be entitled to avail the facility of remote e-Voting or casting vote through e-Voting system during the meeting. - g) A person who is not a member as on cut-off date should treat this notice for the information purpose only. - h) The Board of Directors has appointed Mr. Suresh Chandra Pal (Membership No: 9724, C.P.
+No.: 11952), Partner, M/s S C Pal & Associates, Practicing Company Secretaries (Address: 39, Surya Sen Street, 3rd Floor, Kolkata 700 009), as the Scrutinizer to scrutinize the entire e-voting process in a fair and transparent manner. - i) The Scrutinizer shall after the conclusion of e-Voting at the 22nd AGM, first download the votes cast at the AGM and thereafter unblock the votes cast through remote e-Voting and shall make a consolidated scrutinizer's report of the total votes cast in favour or against, invalid votes, if any, and whether the resolution has been carried or not, and such Report shall then be sent to the Chairman or a person authorized by him, within two working days from the conclusion of the 22nd AGM, who shall then countersign and declare the result of the voting forthwith. - j) The results of e-voting will be communicated to the Stock Exchange where equity shares of the Company are listed viz. the BSE Limited and National Stock Exchange Limited.
 Further, the results so declared along with the Scrutinizer's Report shall also be placed on the website of the Company as well as on the website of CDSL immediately after declaration of results by the Chairman or any person authorized by him in writing.

-Registered Office: 5, Bentinck Street, Kolkata - 700 001 By Order of the Board For Jai Balaji Industries Limited
+Registered Office: 5, Bentinck Street, Kolkata - 700 001

+By Order of the Board For Jai Balaji Industries Limited

-Place : Kolkata Date : 15th September, 2020 -/Sd Ajay Kumar Tantia Company Secretary
+Place : Kolkata Date : 14th August, 2021 Ajay Kumar Tantia Company Secretary